 The team at Afg Guidance Center specializes in treating attachment disorder in patients near Evanston, Northbrook, Wilmette, and Skokie.
 If your child is displaying symptoms of an attachment disorder, contact Afg Guidance Center today to schedule a consultation.
-Give us a call at (847) 853-0234 to schedule an appointment in Northfield or Lincolnshire.
+Give us a call at (847) 853-0234 to schedule an appointment in Northfield.

 Reactive Attachment Disorder